dotnet/orleans/Orleans-Streams/Streams-Extensibility.md

      b.
 Implement a method that returns your `IQueueAdapter`.

      c.
 Implement a method that returns `IQueueAdapterCache`.
-Theoretically, you can build your own `IQueueAdapterCache`, but you dont have to.
+Theoretically, you can build your own `IQueueAdapterCache`, but you don't have to.
 It is a good idea just to allocate and return an Orleans `SimpleQueueAdapterCache`.

      d.
 Implement a method that returns `IStreamQueueMapper`.
-Again, it is theoretically possible to build your own `IStreamQueueMapper`, but you dont have to.
+Again, it is theoretically possible to build your own `IStreamQueueMapper`, but you don't have to.
 It is a good idea just to allocate and return an Orleans `HashRingBasedStreamQueueMapper`.

 2. Implement `MyQueueAdapter` class that implements the [**`IQueueAdapter`**](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IQueueAdapter.cs) interface, which is an interfaces that manages access to a **sharded queue**. `IQueueAdapter` manages access to a set of queues/queue partitions (those are the queues that were returned by `IStreamQueueMapper`).
 It provides an ability to enqueue a message in a specified the queue and create an `IQueueAdapterReceiver` for a particular queue.